ChoKaPeek/scala/README.md

 Adrien Broussolle

 ## How to run
-You need sbt, and a Java jdk
-go to the project folder
+You need sbt, a Java jdk, cassandra go to the root folder

-run `sbt`
-the interactive shell is now launched, you can `~run` to run the project
+first run `cassandra -f` to launch cassandra server run `make server` to run our server run `make run` to run our generator

+you will need to enter the name of a directory containing well-formated json logs from our drones, that will be sent to cassandra and queried by the server when needed to display the page `/list`